-- Complete infomation on part-time employees is requested by the OA, but has not been historically provided to the OA;

-Oup to 2/3rd of members are part-time
+- Complete infomation on part-time employees is requested by the OA, but has not been historically provided to the OA; - o Up to 2/3 of members are part-time

-- o Complete data for part-time employees is not provided, such as hours worked in previous year, hours expected to work in upcoming year, hours constituting full time, etc. - o OA develops service for valuation based on date of hire - o Department of Education considers some positions full-time even though job requires less hours than other full-time positions - All retiree information comes from PPMS; - For new retirees, valuation data is verified against data submitted for benefit certifications; and - BERS only has 1 variable fund, versus 5 for TRS.
+Complete data for part-time employees is not provided, such as hours worked in previous year, hours expected to work in upcoming year, hours constituting full-time, etc. Second Engagement Update -- (Per BERS a test file of part time information was provided to the OA for the 2014 valuation).
+Per OA, this file was not received.

+- o OA develops service for valuation based on date of hire - o Department of Education considers some positions full-time even though job requires less hours than other full-time positions

+All retiree information comes from PPMS; Second Engagement Update -- BERS also provides a list of new retirees, but the OA does not have a record of receiving this file either;

+- For new retirees, valuation data is verified against data submitted for benefit certifications; and - BERS only has 1 variable fund, versus 5 for TRS. - Second Engagement Update -- BERS is in the process of upgrading their system and expect to go live in February 2016.